JohnYKiyo/fANOVA/README.md

 # fANOVA
-fANOVA implementation.
+A [functional ANOVA](./1710.04725.pdf) is a method of quantifying the sensitivity of input variables to output variables in a system model.

 This library supports Python3.7+.

 Installation requires [pandas](https://pandas.pydata.org/), [NumPy](https://numpy.org/) and [sklearn](https://scikit-learn.org/stable/).
 These dependencies are written in `requirements.txt`.

 # Installation
-Install the library by git-cloning the repository.
+Install the library by git-cloning this repository.
 ```sh
 python setup.py install
 ```